geaz/syncBlink/README.md

 ![syncBlink - Mesh](https://raw.githubusercontent.com/syncBlink/syncBlink/main/img/mesh.png)

 ### Connection Handshake
-After a node connected itself to another node or the station it will send the **MESH_CONNECTION** message to the tcp server of its parent.
+After a node connects to another node or the station it will send the **MESH_CONNECTION** message to the tcp server of its parent.
 The message contains the *ID* of the node, the amount of LEDs, the installed *Firmware Version* and the node label.
 After the parent node or station received the message it will add its own
 *ID* as the parent id to the message and will send it to its parent until it reaches the station.